TheVino/PasswordManager/README.md

 # Password Manager 🔐

 Hi!
 This program can generate passwords, storage, manage and view them.
-All passwords are encrypted to inncrease the protection, and are only decrypted when you pass the main password check.
+All passwords are encrypted to increase the protection, and are only decrypted when you pass the main password check.

 # What libs do I need?
 ```